 Painkillers

-If you have mild to moderate pain, over-the-counter medications can offer sufficient pain relief.
-You could try nonsteroidal anti-inflammatory drugs such as ibuprofen, naproxen sodium or aspirin.
+If you have mild to moderate pain, over-the-counter medications can help relieve pain.
+You could try nonsteroidal anti-inflammatory drugs such as ibuprofen, naproxen sodium, or aspirin.

 Antihistamines